It’s unavoidable – we’re all part of a worldwide digital love-fest.

 In fact, you could have a moment of inspiration by posting an interesting image or comment on Twitter for free, and before you know it, it’s gone viral, shared and seen by millions – the gold/blue dress fiasco anyone?

-However smart digital marketing is often based around online searches.
+However smart digital marketing is often based on online searches.

 Holiday season approaching?
 Digital marketing gives you the freedom to increase or discount prices on your e-commerce website.
 You can even add incentives, promotions and offers free on social media, emails or in search results whenever you feel that your revenue needs a boost.

-With real-time digital marketing3 you can ride on the wave of the latest new trend, development or news item from day-to-day, boosting your brand awareness and bringing attention to your services.
+With real-time digital marketing, you can ride on the wave of the latest new trend, development or news item from day-to-day, boosting your brand awareness and bringing attention to your services.